lianabourdon/COM214-PA4/README.md

 - Deployed on **Heroku**; proxied via **Cloudflare** to custom domain

 > **AT101 visibility:** The AT101 section is **public**.
 No login is required at the moment.
-> If you prefer, you can enable HTTP Basic authentication with environment variables (see below).

 ## Structure